e-reznik/GnomeBackgroundChanger/README.md

 # Description
 Extracts the picture of the day from several sources and sets it as your Gnome background.

+A simple example Gui can be found here: [GnomeBackgroundChanger-Gui](https://github.com/e-reznik/GnomeBackgroundChanger-Gui)

+In its first alpha release you can download a Jar file and test it directly on your Gnome system: [GnomeBackgroundChanger-GUI v0.1-alpha](https://github.com/e-reznik/GnomeBackgroundChanger-Gui/releases/tag/v0.1-alpha)

+## Sources

 Currently supported sources are
 - **nasa**: https://apod.nasa.gov/apod/astropix.html
 - **natgeo**: https://www.nationalgeographic.com/photography/photo-of-the-day/